derekargueta/Projects/README.md

   - [ ] Python
   - [ ] Shell Script

-**Calculator** - A simple calculator to do basic operators.
+**10) Calculator** - A simple calculator to do basic operators.
 Make it a scientific calculator for added complexity.
   - [ ] Go
   - [ ] Java
   - [ ] Rust